Energy rating labels provide consumers with information on the energy efficiency of a product.

 The Energy Rating Label provides an estimate of how much energy (in kilowatt-hours or kWh) the appliance will use over a year.
 This is based on assumptions about 'average usage' and allows consumers to estimate how much it will cost them to run that appliance.

 However, actual energy consumption will depend on how an appliance is used and how often it is used.
 Factors like climate can also have a big influence on energy consumption (and efficiency) for some appliances.

 The Energy Rating Label on air conditioners is a little different.
 The Zoned Energy Rating Label being introduced from 2019 divides Australia and New Zealand into three climate zones and provides annual energy consumption figures for heating and cooling for each of the zones.
 The old style energy rating label and does not contain an annual energy consumption figure.
 Instead, it provides a power input figure which shows how much energy it will use to produce the stated capacity output figure.
-The Energy Rating app and the Energy Rating Calculator can be used to estimate annual energy use.
+The Energy Rating Calculator can be used to estimate annual energy use.

 To calculate the energy consumption figure on the Energy Rating Label, the following usage assumptions have been used: